Meet the Challenge Partner Team

 Jennie is the CEO of Kernow Learning Trust.
 Jennie is an experienced headteacher, achieving her first headship in 1993.
 She was Principal of St Columb Minor International Academy (an Ofsted-graded Good with Outstanding features school) for 12 Years, which converted to academy status in 2011: The academy was the largest primary school in the county and was Jennie’s third headship.
 She was also a Director of the Kernow Collaborative Trust for 4 years.
 Jennie has also worked as an LA School Improvement Officer, Ofsted Inspector and is a Local Leader of Education.
 She is a School Improvement Partner.
 She has featured in an Ofsted Music report “Music in Schools –Sound Partnerships”.
 Jennie has experience of mentoring for the Leadership Development School and is a Women into Leadership coach.
 Jennie was a National Ashden Award winner for Sustainable Education 2010

 Paul Hodson is a freelance lead inspector, experienced in inspecting primary schools since 1997.
-He also works as a quality assurance officer for Ofsted, an education consultant, external university examiner and management training facilitator.
+He has also worked as a quality assurance officer for Ofsted, an education consultant, external university examiner and management training facilitator.
 Paul has gained significant leadership experience from his roles as headteacher of three primary schools, school improvement partner and external adviser.
-Paul has led training events for headteachers and governors in data analysis, self-evaluation and performance management.
+Paul has led training events for headteachers and governors in data analysis, self-evaluation curriculum design and performance management.
 He was awarded the Professional Qualification for School Inspectors in 2014 and has enhanced CRB disclosure.
-He is currently working on a doctoral thesis that is looking for solutions to the growing headteacher recruitment crisis across the country.
+He completed his doctoral thesis in 2017 that considered the changing role of primary headship in the current age of surveillance and the search for solutions to the current growing headteacher recruitment crisis across the country.

 Mark has had a wide experience of supporting primary schools with school improvement as a SIP and adviser.
 He is also a trained and registered school inspector.